ryanlayerlab/TEPEAK/README.md

 ```
 If your config file is named something other than `config.yaml`, run the pipeline with
 ```
-snakemake --configfile <path to config file> --cores
+snakemake --configfile <name and path to config file> --cores
 ```
 This allows you to define multiple config files for different species and run the pipeline for a specific species.
+Make sure that the new config file follows the exact same format as above.

 ---
 Note: delete the contents of `prefetch_tmp` when finished